edjw/edjw.github.io/_posts/2017-08-16-a-simplistic-post-on-remembering-your-country-s-history.md

 America can remember what happened before and during the Civil War without having<span style="font-size: 1rem;">&nbsp;statues of the leaders of the Confederacy.</span>

-You can have memorials to victims of slavery and those who died in the Civil War instead.
+They can have memorials to victims of slavery and those who died in the Civil War instead.